 How to Delete All iMessages from a Mac or MacBook

 Apple’s iMessage feature is the developer’s standard messaging app with a lot of great features.
 Most known for making text-based communications amongst iPhone users seamless, iMessage is a feature available on almost all Apple devices.
-Your texts can appear on all of them from your phone, watch, and even your Mac computer.
+Your texts can appear on all of them from your phone or watch to your Mac computer.

 One of the great things about iMessage is that it automatically saves and backs up your messages to your connected devices.
 However, this also makes things more difficult when you decide you want to delete all of your iMessages.